zeroSteiner/rule-engine/docs/source/getting_started.rst

    context = rule_engine.Context(type_resolver=type_resolver)

+Compound data types such as :py:class:`~ast.DataType.ARRAY` can optionally specify member type information by calling their respective type.
+For example, an array of strings would be define as ``DataType.ARRAY(DataType.STRING)``.

 For convenience, the :py:func:`~engine.type_resolver_from_dict` function can be used to generate a *type_resolver* function from a dictionary mapping symbol names to their respective :py:class:`~ast.DataType`.